maxibor/maxibor.github.io/content/publication/yates-community-curated-2020/index.md

 publishDate: '2020-09-03T15:59:40.549865Z'
 publication_types:
 - 2
-abstract: textlessptextgreaterAncient DNA and RNA are valuable data sources for a wide range of disciplines.
+abstract: Ancient DNA and RNA are valuable data sources for a wide range of disciplines.
 Within the field of ancient metagenomics, the number of published genetic datasets has risen dramatically in recent years, and tracking this data for reuse is particularly important for large-scale ecological and evolutionary